jotaah123/secthemall/README.md

 # --------------------------------------------------
 ```
 In this case, the client will look for any interesting log file that could contain ssh logs, web server logs, iptables logs and more.
-It will suggest you a configuration to be included in the file `conf/secthemall.conf` to start collecting events.
+It will suggest you a configuration to include in the file `conf/secthemall.conf` so it can start collecting the events.